tfarras/nodejs-deploy/README.md

 # Conclusion

-In this tutorial we created a Node.js and dockerized it according to best practices and then deployed it using GitHub Actions, GitHub Packages and DigitalOcean droplet.
+In this tutorial, we created a Node.js and dockerized it according to best practices and then deployed it using GitHub Actions, GitHub Packages, and DigitalOcean droplet.

 > Note: `GitHub Packages` can be substituted by another container registry according to the action documentation, and instead of `DigitalOcean` can be used another `VPS`.
-You're free to customize this configuration according your needs.
+You're free to customize this configuration according to your needs.

 Find boilerplate on [GitHub](https://github.com/tfarras/nodejs-deploy)